nik-pitts/machinelearning601/_posts/2024-08-01-bellman-equations.md

 [^3]: Image from *[this page](https://favtutor.com/resources/images/uploads/blobid0.png)*, FavTutor, Shivali Bhadaniya, Dynamic Programming in Python: Top 10 Problems (with code)
 [^4]: Definition form *[Wiki page](https://en.wikipedia.org/wiki/Optimal_substructure#:~:text=In%20computer%20science%2C%20a%20problem,greedy%20algorithms%20for%20a%20problem.)*
 [^5]: Definition form *[Wiki page](https://en.wikipedia.org/wiki/Overlapping_subproblems#:~:text=In%20computer%20science%2C%20a%20problem,than%20always%20generating%20new%20subproblems.)*
+[^6]: Image from *[this page](https://towardsdatascience.com/reinforcement-learning-part-2-policy-evaluation-and-improvement-59ec85d03b3a)*, Medium, Vyacheslav Efimov, Reinforcement Learning, Part 2: Policy Evaluation and Improvement
+[^7]: *[Definition of Greedy Algorithm](https://www.freecodecamp.org/news/greedy-algorithms/#:~:text=In%20computer%20science%2C%20a%20greedy,solution%20that%20would%20be%20formed.), Free Code Camp, Tantoluwa Heritage Alabi, What is a Greedy Algorithm?
+Examples of Greedy Algorithms